JefoGao/Resource_Case-Study/Questions/README.md

 GBMs work by iteratively adding decision trees to the model, with each tree trying to correct the errors of the previous tree.
 The output of the model is the weighted sum of the outputs of all the trees.

 GBMs can be used for both regression and classification problems, and are known for their high predictive accuracy and robustness to outliers.

+## 4.4 Predictive Modeling and Forecasting

+Predictive modeling and forecasting can be performed using machine learning algorithms such as:

+- Linear regression: A linear regression model can be used to predict the value of a dependent variable based on one or more independent variables.
+- Decision trees: Decision trees can be used to predict the value of a dependent variable based on a set of independent variables.
+- Random forests: Random forests can be used to predict the value of a dependent variable based on a set of independent variables.

+Before performing predictive modeling or forecasting, it is important to split the dataset into training and testing sets to avoid overfitting the model to the data.
+Once the model has been trained, it can be used to make predictions on new data.

 # 5 Interpret the Results
 Interpreting the results is a crucial step in the data analysis process.
 Here are some important points to keep in mind: